harshp30/harshp30/README.md

 - A Clap (sound) controlled lamp
 - Software that can detect whether the user is wearing a mask or not

+Currently I am diving into the world of full-stack web development through a bootcamp on Udemy

 Outside of coding,

 I spend time playing or watching sports